ABADY1000/FSND_ItemCatalog/README.md

 ```
 ssh user@168.62.51.177 -p 2200 -i [key path]
 ```
-it can only v=be accessed using RSA key.
+it can only be accessed using RSA key.

+There are only two users can access this server (main,grader).

 ### Used utilities